 Where a municipality opts for a mayoral executive system, the council elects from amongst its members an executive mayor in whom executive authority is vested.
 The executive mayor is assisted by a mayoral committee, solely appointed by the executive mayor from amongst the municipal councillors.
-A significant difficulty lies in how the mayoral committee is defined.
-In Democratic Alliance v Masondo NO, the Constitutional Court held that a mayoral committee is not regarded as a committee of the council.
+Aliance v Masondo NO, at the Constitutional Court held that a mayoral committee is not regarded as a committee of the council.
 This has a couple of implications.
-First, unlike an executive committee, a
+First, unlike an executive committee, a mayoral committee does not need to be constituted in a manner that proportionally represents the parties and interests found in the municipal council.
+In practice, this means that mayoral committees often consist only of majority party representatives.
+Secondly, meetings of mayoral committees need not be open to the public.
+The same is sometimes true for an executive committee within a collective executive system.
+But in this case, the executive committee is a committee of the council which means it is barred from closing a meeting to the public when considering draft by-laws, budgets, draft integrated development plans, draft performance management systems, or certain service delivery agreements.
+A mayoral committee is not subject to the same legislative constraints.